 Which is probably not too far off the mark, but I’ll probably stimulate some commentary from Bryce on that.

-The GTS 350 does use the genuine bow-tie small-block, as the Holden V8 only came in 253 and 307 inch versions.
-A 327 inch Chevy was used in the first HK series.
+The GTS 350 does use the genuine bow-tie small-block, as the Holden V8 only came in 253 and 308 inch versions.
+The 307 and 327 inch Chevy were used in the first HK series.
 We’ll have to wait a while until it’s morning down there and Bryce wakes up, so in the meantime…

 Mornin all, yes its a 69/70 HT Monaro GTS 350 quite a rare and valueable car these days the engine range began with a povertypack 161 cube 6 186&186s 253 V8 308V8 with the 350 being top o the range also available was a long range Bathurst fuel tank.
 This car is an face lift of the HK model and it was facelifted once more for the HG model which gained a 3 speed trans.
 The body began life as an Opel Commodore coupe sawed in half lengthways and widened by GMH also sold in South Africa under the Chevrolet brand.MONARO Paul not Monara